xendarboh/mina-zkignite-cohort0/README.md

 ### Oracle

-A Mina _Oracle_ and _Offline Storage Server_ that enables users to use Humanode crypto-biometric identifiers to bioauthorize signed and timestamped proofs.
+An interactive cross-chain Mina _Oracle_ and _Offline Storage Server_ that enables users to use Humanode crypto-biometric identifiers to bioauthorize signed and timestamped proofs.

 #### Oracle Test